salimAhmad14/PlantCare-AI/README.md

 Open `http://localhost:5000`.
 Check `http://localhost:5000/health` to confirm the model, knowledge base and class index all agree with each other.

+Everything needed to run the app is already in this repository — the trained checkpoint, class index, OOD statistics and the retrieval knowledge base.
+The dataset is only needed if you want to retrain.

+Without a `GROQ_API_KEY` the app still runs.
+It falls back to the extractive report, where every line is quoted verbatim from a retrieved passage.

 ### Environment variables

 | Variable | Purpose |